 Dishes using pomegranate seeds like so pretty on a festive table.
 See some recipes here.

-Chocolate and Salted Caramel is a deliciously decadent combination that works perfectly fits our best Christmas desserts brief.
-It is rich and indulgent, with a molten, sticky sauce and soft sponge.
+A regular chocolate fondant is a thing of beauty.
+And Chocolate and Salted Caramel is a deliciously decadent combination that works perfectly fits our best Christmas desserts brief.
+Combine the 2 and you get a treat that is rich and indulgent, with a molten, sticky sauce and soft sponge.

 They take 45 minutes and you will be amazed at the professional appearance of these desserts.
 In fact, they look like something you could order at a fancy restaurant.